adonisarun123/ct/FULLSCREEN_GUIDE.md

 # Fullscreen Presentation Mode Guide

 ## Overview
-The Cleartrip Holiday Business Strategy presentation now includes comprehensive fullscreen functionality across all slides.
+The Cleartrip Holiday Business Strategy presentation now includes comprehensive fullscreen functionality across all slides with persistent fullscreen state during navigation.

 ## How to Use Fullscreen Mode